SerpentDrago/SerenTheme-SerenMod-Full/README.md

 ##### Requirements
 * Seren - 1.3.6 or greater
-* AuraMod - Latest Repo version or higher
+* Artic Horizon - Latest Repo version or higher

 **This theme Has not been tested and won't be supported on any skin besides AuraMod , use at your on risk with other skins.**